 SUMMARY

-Forming new habits of any type takes time, and healthy diets are no different.
+Forming new habits of any type takes time, and balanced diets are no different.
 When you’re feeling frustrated, try practicing self-kindness and refocusing on your long-term goals.

-Breaking old habits and forming new ones is not an easy process, especially when it comes to foods you’ve been eating for your whole life.
+Breaking old habits and forming new ones is not easy, especially when it comes to foods you’ve been eating your whole life.

 Just one thing